 As their name suggests, black-and-white ruffed lemurs have black and white bodies.
-While all individuals do not have the same black and white markings, they typically have their black faces, heads, hands, feet and tail and distinctive white ruff around their necks.
-Some patches of white can appear yellowish in individuals but their eyes are a bright yellow.
+Not all individuals have the same black and white markings, but their hands, feet, tails, faces and heads are typically black, with a distinctive white ruff around their necks.
+In some individuals, patches of white can appear yellowish.
+These lemurs also have bright yellow eyes.

 Like all lemur species, black-and-white ruffed lemurs can only be found in Madagascar.
 They have a patchy distribution in eastern Madagascar, with three subspecies identified along the range.

 As is common with lemur species, black and white ruffed lemurs have an array of vocalizations they use to communicate.
 When alarmed, they produce a deep, barking call and when defending their territory, they emit a wailing howl.

 As a primarily arboreal and quadrupedal species, they often walk, run and leap from branch to branch.
 Because ruffed lemurs are especially frugivorous, they are also adept at suspending from their feet to help reach ripe fruit hanging from the tree branches.
 This is known as suspensory movement and is exhibited in this species more so than other lemur species.
 Social structure consists of small family groups, typically between two and five individuals.
 Black-and-white ruffed lemurs have been observed in larger groups of up to 16 individuals but those large groups are typically comprised of several smaller groups.